Definition

 getSettings().setJavaScriptEnabled(true);

-End users may find it helpful to use JavaScript with Android WebView so certain applications work as intended.
+End users might find it helpful to use JavaScript with Android WebView so that certain applications work as intended.
 To enable JavaScript in WebView in Chrome, follow these six steps:

 1. Click the three stacked dots next to the URL bar in the browser.